cdaecke/md_news_clickcount/Readme.md

 - Save and close

 ### Spam prevention
-In the TypoScript settings, you are able to set `daysForNextCount`, which adds an IP check.
+In the extension settings, you are able to set `daysForNextCount`, which adds an IP check.
 So multiple views of the same IP address in the given timespan (days) will be counted just once.

 By default this functionality is disabled (`daysForNextCount = 0`)